illinois-impact/ece408_project/README.md

 ## Milestone 2
 **A New CPU Convolution Layer in MxNet: Due Friday November 17th, 2017**

-Nothing must be turned in for this milestone, but this contributes to the final report.
+A draft of the `report.pdf` with content up through Milestone 2 must be submitted **through rai** for this milestone.

 See the [description](#markdown-header-skeleton-code-description) of the skeleton code for background information, including the data storage layout of the tensors.